wendahere/GoGetter/Journal.md

 Wen Da is using google Apps Script to run program in Google Form.
 He has to link the google form to google sheets.

 Wen Da decided to look into creating a custom HTML form to link with google sheets.

+Form will be like this:

+Dropdown menu selection for:
+	- Select Year (Which spreadsheet name)
+	- Select Class (Within that spreadsheet)
+	- Select Student (Or type and search)

+Text box
+	- Number of points
+	- Add, deduct, set

+Submit button